nzcsx/ECE497-Smarter-Meter/Power_Analysis/README.txt

 -> constraints include time('rare') < time('often'), time("all day") = 24, time("not in use") = 0
 -> add some assumptions? hrs/2<often<hrs (shut down when sleeping) and 0<rare<hrs/2 (switch on per time of usage)

-Method 2: Brute force + CSP
--> we now limit the estimation range to a specific day -> use the power reading from the beginning to the end of a day (we need some extra function here) -> then the maximum # hours would be 24
+Method 2: Brute force + CSP (for future implementation) -> we now limit the estimation range to a specific day -> use the power reading from the beginning to the end of a day (we need some extra function here) -> then the maximum # hours would be 24